-The Knowledge Hub of the Healthy Mothers Healthy Babies Consortium brings together existing knowledge, guidance and tools and other useful resources related to women nutrition, maternal nutrition and evidence-based interventions targeting women, such as prenatal Multiple Micronutrient Supplementation (MMS).
+The Knowledge Hub of the Healthy Mothers Healthy Babies Consortium brings together existing knowledge, guidance, tools, and other useful resources related to women’s nutrition, maternal nutrition, and evidence-based interventions targeting women, such as prenatal Multiple Micronutrient Supplementation (MMS).

 It also includes Knowledge Bytes, a series of short videos featuring experts addressing a specific topic related to maternal nutrition and MMS.
 Click here to watch.

 The Knowledge Hub is a dynamic, publicly accessible repository.
 It will be expanded and further improved over time, and we ask for your help in this.
 Please share any resources that you believe should be included in this Knowledge Hub, and send them to [email protected].

 Key scientific articles on evidence related to MMS.

 Top policy briefs and guides for advocating for maternal nutrition and MMS.

 This paper is a situation analysis of the market, manufacturing, and policy factors that are driving the production of Multiple Micronutrient Supplementation (MMS) in 12 lower and upper middle‐income countries in Africa, South America and South Asia.
 Through a self‐administered structured questionnaire by key informants, this study examined the local context of products available in the market, their cost, regulations and policies.
 It was found that most countries have the capacity to produce MMS locally, the major barriers observed for sustainable and affordable production include (a) poor technical capacity and policies for ensuring quality along the value chain and (b) lack of policy coherence to incentivize local production and lower the manufacture and retail price of MMS.
 Also, it was determined that better guidelines and government oversight is required because none of the countries were able to match the globally recommended formulation for United Nations International Multiple Micronutrient Antenatal Preparation (UNIMMAP).